cultuurnet/culturefeed_d8/README.md

 ### Culturefeed agenda
 Provides a Culturefeed search page available on 'agenda/search' and detail pages.
 The blocks provided by this module can be used to extend the detail pages of events, actors and productions.
 Includes also a simple search form.
+This module provides a controller, but all the agenda components are split up into blocks.
+You can use the default controller or take over the controller via page manager.

 ### Culturefeed_content
 Adds a CultureFeed content field to add a search query to any of your entity types.